New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-In the past work~\cite{LH2005}, we took $\gamma=0.1$ , this value is corresponding to $\lambda_{0}\approx 1.58$, and it apparently is larger than $1$.
-In such case, the perturbative solution is no longer consistent with our assumption(i.e. $\lambda_{0}$ is smaller than $1$) if we take $\gamma=0.1$.
+In our previous work~\cite{LH2005}, we took $\gamma=0.1$.
+This value corresponds to $\lambda_{0}\approx 1.58$ and is apparently larger than $1$.
+In such a case, the perturbative solution is no longer consistent with our assumption(i.e., $\lambda_{0}$ is smaller than $1$) if we take $\gamma=0.1$.
 Let us see what will happen if we take $\gamma=0.1$ in the numerical calculations.\\

-In Figure~\ref{impro}, we do the numerical calculations for two cases that $\gamma=0.1$(i.e. equal to $\lambda_{0}\approx1.58$) and $\gamma=0.000398$ (i.e. equal to $\lambda_{0}=0.1$) with other parameters $\Omega=2.3$ and $a=0.001$ are the same.
-In the $\gamma=0.1$ plot, the missing term (i.e.blue line) $\langle Q^{2}(\eta)\rangle_{v2}$ becomes unimportant very soon, it drops quickly and then the total effect(black line) is dominated by the red line $\langle Q^{2}(\eta)\rangle_{v1}$.
-The trend of the black line is similar to the red line, both lines are increasing.
-If we lost the second term $\langle Q^{2}(\eta)\rangle_{v2}$ in our analytic calculations and then we would like to do the numerical integrations in the very beginning as a double check, in order to get a consistent result(means the trend of black line and red line are similar and have the same trend, since the numerical calculation in the beginning doesn't forget the missing term so that it will give us the black line), one must choose a particular value for the parameter $\gamma$ which is $\gamma=0.1$(i.e.$\lambda_{0}\approx 1.58$).
-For $\gamma=0.1$, the numerical result (black line) will show the same trend as the red line(because the second term $-\langle Q^{2}(\eta)\rangle_{v2}$ is unimportant for such $\gamma$ value).
-In short words, we must pick up a value for $\gamma$ such that it would make the blue line value small and unimportant.
+In Fig. ~\ref{impro}, we do the numerical calculations for two cases in which $\gamma=0.1$(i.e., equal to $\lambda_{0}\approx1.58$) and $\gamma=0.000398$ (i.e., equal to $\lambda_{0}=0.1$), with the other parameters $\Omega=2.3$ and $a=0.001$ being the same.
+In the $\gamma=0.1$ plot, the missing term $\langle Q^{2}(\eta)\rangle_{v2}$ (the blue line) becomes unimportant very soon.
+It drops quickly and then the total effect (the black line) is dominated by the red line $\langle Q^{2}(\eta)\rangle_{v1}$.
+The trend of the black line is similar to the red line: both lines are increasing.
+If we lose the second term $\langle Q^{2}(\eta)\rangle_{v2}$ in our analytic calculations and then would like to do the numerical integrations at the very beginning as a double check to get a consistent result(meaning the black line and red lines are similar and follow the same trend since the numerical calculation in the beginning does not neglect the missing term and thus will give us the black line), one must set the parameter value at $\gamma=0.1$(i.e., $\lambda_{0}\approx 1.58$).
+For $\gamma=0.1$, the numerical result (black line) will show the same trend as the red line[because the second term $-\langle Q^{2}(\eta)\rangle_{v2}$ is unimportant for such a $\gamma$ value].
+In short, we must pick a value for $\gamma$ such that it would make the blue line value small and unimportant.
 The value $\gamma=0.1$ fits this goal.
-And, we would thought that our analytic results were correct because both analytic and numerical calculations gave us the similar curves for the two-point function $\langle Q^{2}(\eta)\rangle_{v}$.
-However, this is just an improper $\gamma$ value gives us a misleading.
-Thus, we must be careful about the allowed and not allowed region for the parameters in the solutions when we do the numerical calculations as a double check. \\
+And, we would have thought that our analytic results were correct because both analytic and numerical calculations gave us similar curves for the two-point function $\langle Q^{2}(\eta)\rangle_{v}$.
+However, this is just an improper $\gamma$ value giving us a misleading result.
+Thus, we must be careful about the allowed and not allowed regions for the parameters in the solutions when we do the numerical calculations as a double check. \\